neoforged/Documentation/docs/advanced/featureflags.md

 @SubscribeEvent
 public static void addFeaturePacks(final AddPackFindersEvent event) {
     event.addPackFinders(
-            // 'packLocation': Path relative to your mods 'resources' pointing towards this pack ResourceLocation.fromNamespaceAndPath("examplemod", "data/examplemod/datapacks/experimental"),
+            // Path relative to your mods 'resources' pointing towards this pack ResourceLocation.fromNamespaceAndPath("examplemod", "data/examplemod/datapacks/experimental"),

-            // 'packType': What kind of resources are contained within this pack
+            // What kind of resources are contained within this pack
             // 'CLIENT_RESOURCES' for packs with client assets (resource packs)
             // 'SERVER_DATA' for packs with server data (data packs) PackType.SERVER_DATA,

-            // 'packNameDisplay': Display name shown in the Experiments screen Component.literal("ExampleMod: Experiments"),
+            // Display name shown in the Experiments screen Component.literal("ExampleMod: Experiments"),

             // In order for this pack to load and enable feature flags, this MUST be 'FEATURE',